nuxboxen/Marlin/README.md

+#  WANT TO BUILD FIRMWARE FOR YOUR SKR Mini E3 V2.0?
 #                    WARNING
 #      IF YOU ARE SEEING THIS PLEASE STOP !!!!
-# YOUR ARE CURRENTLY ON THE ORIGIN MASTER 2.0.X
+#     YOUR ARE CURRENTLY ON THE MASTER 2.0.X BRANCH
 #
 #   FOR NUX'S PERSONAL BUILD YOU NEED TO CHANGE TO:
 #                 BUGFIX BRANCH
+#
+# What the hell is this?:
+Hi my name is Nux and I have an Ender3 3d Printer, like most Ender3's mine has has some parts swapped out for upgraded parts including the mainboard by BigTreeTech called the SKR Mini E3 V2.0

+The reason I made this public is because there are no complete explanations on how to use the
+SKR Mini E3 V2.0 with the TH3D EZABL or EZABL Pro which is a popular Bed Leveling setup.
+Unfortunately TH3D's unified software can not be compiles for the 32 bit chip on the SKR boards.

+If you are a development hero or chip designer this is not likely something you would need.
+But for people who aren't setting up build enviornments all the time this might just help you get to your end goal of a working Ender 3 SKR Mini E3 v2.0 with EZABL Bed Leveling.

+#       Getting Your Build Enviornment

+Your Goal:  Install VS Code   then
+            Install the PlatformIO extension

+This is a straight forward process that anyone should be able to accomplish.
+If you need some extra guidance there are tons of YouTube videos on getting VSCode installed and installing an extension.
+In this case the PlatformIO extension.

 ![GitHub](https://img.shields.io/github/license/marlinfirmware/marlin.svg)
 ![GitHub contributors](https://img.shields.io/github/contributors/marlinfirmware/marlin.svg)